craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Guild Tracking/Magical Items of Note.md

 	GME-045 is a glowing red fist-sized gemstone that continually generates a spherical field ranging from 3" to just under 21" that reduces any solids or liquids into their gaseous form.

-	GME-045 was held in a perpetual stasis at Site-101 by members of the Circle of Ignan before it was contained and collected by members of the Guild
+	GME-045 was held in a perpetual stasis at Site-101 by members of the Circle of Ignan before it was contained and collected by members of the Guild in 088AF, and
 ```

 ###### Litigation